PiresMA/Epidemic_Spreading_Vaccination_Opinion_Dynamics/README.md

 # Epidemic_Spreading_Vaccination_Opinion_Dynamics
-C code to simulate the model presented in our paper "Dynamics of epidemic spreading with vaccination: impact of social pressure and engagement"
+The main file is opinion_epidemic_phase_transition_lambda.c.
+It is a C code to simulate the model presented in our paper "Dynamics of epidemic spreading with vaccination: impact of social pressure and engagement"

 For more details see